nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-14.md

 # Executive Summary

-- Asia has a higher poportion of 19A & 19B clades, with 20B and 20C clades dominating in Europe & North America
+- Asia has a higher proportion of 19A & 19B clades, with 20B & 20C clades dominating in Europe & North America.

 - Globally, we can clearly see the rise to prominenence of the D614G mutation in the spike protein.
 This mutation is hypothesised to cause a slight increase in SARS-CoV-2 transmission

-- To better display real-time builds of the SARS-CoV-2 data around the world, we run 6 regional and 1 global build, which are updated every weekday
+- To better display real-time builds of the SARS-CoV-2 data around the world, we run 6 regional and 1 global build, which are updated every weekday.

 - In Asia, there have been numerous between-country transmissions in the region early in the pandemic, with a move to within-country links more recently in time, a trend we see in most regions.